 Little did I know I was in for the surprise of my life.

 She asked me to step out into the hallway.
 And then she asked me to step around a hallway corner.
 Of course, now my curiosity had really kicked in.
 "What is this about?," I was thinking to myself.

-Once we were around the corner, and had some measure of privacy, as she had intended, she softly grabbed both of my hands, and said, "I've been recently diagnosed with a terminal cancer, and all the doctors have told me I only have six months to live.
-So I came on this conference trip with my husband, to plan my own funeral."
+Once we had some measure of privacy, as she had intended, she softly grabbed both my hands and said, "I've been recently diagnosed with a terminal cancer, and I only have six months to live.
+And I came on this conference trip with my husband to plan my own funeral."

-She was now in tears, and I felt them coming on for myself, as she continued, "But after hearing your talk just now, I've decided to go back to my hotel room and plan out what I want to do with the rest of my life instead."
+She was now in tears, and I felt them coming on for myself, as she continued, "But after hearing your talk I've decided I'm going to go back to my hotel room and plan out what I want to do with the rest of my life instead!"

 I couldn't move.
 I couldn't even think.

-As you probably know, "verklempt" is a Yiddish term than means "overcome with emotion."
-And at that moment, I was as verklempt as a person can possibly be.
+As you probably know, "verklempt" is a Yiddish term that means "overcome with emotion."
+At that moment I was about as verklempt as a person can be.

-Without ever really admitting it to ourselves, we all have only a limited amount of time left in our lives.
+Without ever really admitting it to ourselves, we all have only a limited amount of time left.
 And it is up to us to choose what we really want to do with that time.

-And that kind of fundamental choice has tremendous organizing power.
+And that kind of choice has more power in it than we ever imagine.

 Bye for now.